tangyong/GLASSFISH-16651/README.md

 1 build fighterfish\module\osgi-javaee-base and osgi-web-container
 Note: because currently, fighterfish project is not integrated in GFv4's main, you must pay attention to some settings in pom files.

-2 build main\appserver\extras\osgi-container and main\nucleus\deployment\admin and main\nucleus\deployment\common using my modified files.
+2 build main\appserver\extras\osgi-container using my modified files.

 3 copy built osgi-javaee-base.jar and osgi-web-container.jar to glassfish3\glassfish\modules\autostart directory

-4 copy built deployment-common.jar and deployment-admin.jar and osgi-container.jar to  glassfish3\glassfish\modules  directory
+4 copy built osgi-container.jar  to  glassfish3\glassfish\modules  directory

 5 setting the value of "glassfish.osgi.start.level.final" into 3 in glassfish3\glassfish\config\osgi.properties file.